Skip to main content

 The ongoing legal challenges to the EEOC’s regulations highlight the difficulty of creating a one-size-fits-all rule.
 In the absence of clear federal guidance, a patchwork of court decisions is beginning to emerge, creating a complex and uncertain legal landscape for employers.

 This uncertainty is particularly acute in the area of non-financial incentives, where the lack of a clear valuation methodology makes it difficult to assess the potential for coercion.
-As a result, many employers have adopted a conservative approach, limiting incentives to a de minimis level, particularly for inquiries.
+As a result, many employers have adopted a conservative approach, limiting incentives to a de minimis level, particularly for programs that involve medical inquiries.
 This approach, while minimizing legal risk, may also limit the effectiveness of wellness programs in promoting positive health outcomes.

 Regulatory Framework and Key Legal Precedents